-When class is created, we can create any number of objects to that class.
-The object is created with the help of new keyword.
+When class is created, we can create any number of objects in that class.
+The object is created with the help of the new keyword.

 Calling Member Function

 Output for the above code

 When the properties and the methods of the parent class are accessed by the child class, we call the concept has inheritance.
 The child class can inherit the parent method and give own method implementation, this property is called overridden method.
 When the same method of the parent class is inherited we call as inherited method.
 Now let us see types of inheritance supported in Object Oriented Programming and corresponding Php inheritance examples.